LINs-lab/cluster_tutorial/docs/Custom_Containerized_Environment.md

 docker build -t my_image:v1.0 .
 ```

-where `my_image` is your image name, and `v1.0` is the image tag that usually contains discription and version information.
+where `my_image` is your image name, and `v1.0` is the image tag that usually contains descriptions and version information.
 Don't forget the dot "." at the end of the command!

-if the Dockerfile building process needs international internet access, you can add build arguements to use the public proxy services:
+if the Dockerfile building process needs international internet access, you can add build arguments to use the public proxy services:

 ```bash
 docker build -t my_image:v1.0 --build-arg http_proxy=http://192.168.123.62:18889 --build-arg https_proxy=http://192.168.123.62:18889 .